The PHA was established in 2009 under a major reform of health structures in Northern Ireland.

 - HSC research and development.

 We were set up to provide a renewed and enhanced focus on public health and wellbeing by bringing together a wide range of public health functions under one organisation.

 We are also required to create better inter-sectoral working, including enhanced partnership arrangements with local government, to tackle the underlying causes of poor health and reduce health inequalities.

 Our purpose, vision and values are as follows:

-To protect and improve the health and social wellbeing of the people of Northern Ireland and to reduce health inequalities through strong partnerships with individuals, communities and key public, private and voluntary organisations.
+Protect and improve the health and social wellbeing of our population and reduce health inequalities through strong partnerships with individuals, communities and other key public, private and voluntary organisations.

-- We will value and develop our staff and strive for excellence in all we do.
+- We value, develop and empower our staff and strive for excellence and innovation.